google/shoptimizer/docs/developer-guide.md

 then the `promo-text-optimizer` would not be applied to that specific product, but the `title-optimizer` would be applied as normal.

-Importantly, the returned Shoptimizer API response will never contain `excludeOptimizers` attributes in the entries, so that the desired Content API format will be unaffected.
+Importantly, the returned Shoptimizer API response will never contain `excludeOptimizers` attributes in the entries, so that the desired Content API (or Merchant Center API) format will be unaffected.

 This will allow, if desired, for more granular control of a batch request, in the case that some specific products in that request are not intended to be processed through a subset of the request query's optimizers list.